Fjodor44/NSTA/Next_Stop_The_Apocalypse/IC_Notes/Session 3 IC notes (MAJOR SPOILERS).md

 # Travel to the Dungeon

 Travel so far is mostly uneventful I really need to look into how Haiden summons his echo's but I will need better supplies and cannot fully persue this on the plains.
 On day 5 we encountered an obsidian like Standing stone in which was a crystal.
-The stone was made out of [[Ignius Stone]]  and contained a [[Potentiality Shard]] Which conatains a spell that I will need to extract in the future.
+The stone was made out of [[Ignius Stone]]  and contained a [[Potentiality Shard]] Which contains a spell that I will need to extract in the future.
+The ignius stone has radiates the same type of magic that [[Hayden]] does.

 Also goblins